IN THIS ARTICLE:

 - Select the toggle to enable (blue) or disable (gray) any numbers.

-- Select the Three Dots icon to the far right of each row to remove an item from a Contact Group.
+- Select the Three Dots icon to the far right of each row to remove an item from a Ring Group.

 When you request to build your phone tree with Spruce Support, you can elect one of the two behaviors for each extension's Ring Group: